Bnwokoma/rocky-pxe-kickstart-lab/walkthrough.md

 ---
 ## Customizing `.sample` Files

+All PXE and Kickstart config examples are available as [sample files](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/tree/main/mirror-configs).

 To make the `.sample` config files work for your environment:

 - Replace every `x.x.x.x` with values matching your lab environment.